donoghdb/local-zappi/README.md

   <img src="docs/Local Zappi.jpg" width="45%" />
 </p>

 A dedicated hardware implant for Myenergi Zappi V2.x EV Chargers.
 This project interfaces directly with the Zappi's internal control bus to provide **Local MQTT**, **Home Assistant**, and **Web Control** without relying on the Myenergi Cloud or Hub.
+It is intended to action on the 4 external buttons while monitoring the EVSE CP line conversation between the Zappi and the car.
+It does not affect the software of the Zappi nor does it affect anything else.
+So it can be removed without affecting anything else.

 ## ⚠️ DANGER: HIGH VOLTAGE
 **This device is installed INSIDE a 240V/400V EV Charger.**